parkmandpl/wp-basics/modules/register/_posts/2000-01-01-create-an-account.md

 <img src="{{site.baseurl}}/img/wordpress/06_WordPress Domain.png" alt="screenshot of wordpress domain picker">

 Step 5 asks you to pick a hosting plan.
-For now, click the link "Start with a free site."
+For now, click the link **Start with a free site**.
 Hosting is covered later in this course.

 Once your site is created, you are taken to your dashboard, which looks like this: